Trump says he believes Putin's election meddling denials

 He added he thought that Putin and he could "have the potential to have a very, very good relationship."

-Trump's acceptance of Putin's denial that Russia sought to sway the election in his favor runs counter to assessments by US intelligence agencies.
+Trump's acceptance of Putin's denial that Russia sought to sway the election in his favor seemingly runs counter to assessments by US intelligence agencies.
 While describing his relationship with Putin and the ongoing investigations into 2016 meddling, Trump seemed to indicate on Saturday that he trusts Putin's denials more than the comments of former intelligence officials, like former high-ranking intelligence officials James Comey, John Brennan and James Clapper.

 "I mean, give me a break, they are political hacks," Trump said.
 "So you look at it, I mean, you have Brennan, you have Clapper and you have Comey.
 Comey is proven now to be a liar and he is proven now to be a leaker.
 So you look at that and you have President Putin very strongly, vehemently says he had nothing to do with them."

+Trump said Sunday: "As currently led, by fine people, I believe very much in our intelligence agencies."

-Trump said the discrepancies between Putin and American officials weren't worth debating when other security issues require the two men's attention.
+The discrepancies between Putin and American officials weren't worth debating when other security issues require the two men's attention, Trump said Saturday.

 "You are not going to get into an argument, you are going to start talking about Syria and the Ukraine," he said.